rgeissen/trusted-data-agent/rag_templates/README.md

-# RAG Template Library
+# Planner Repository Constructor Library

-This directory contains the template library for RAG case generation.
+This directory contains the constructor library for building **Planner Repositories** - specialized RAG collections that store execution strategies and planning patterns.
+These constructors enable automatic generation of proven execution traces that guide the agent's decision-making process.

+**Repository Types:**
+- **Planner Repositories** (built by these constructors): Execution patterns and strategies
+- **Knowledge Repositories** (separate system): General documents and reference materials

 ## Structure